 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

-While these metallic shades are positively gorgeous, keep in mind that they may take quite a bit of work to achieve (including bleaching), especially if you’re starting with a dark brown base.
+While these metallic shades are positively gorgeous, keep in mind that they may take quite a bit of work to achieve (including bleaching), especially if you’re starting with a brunette base.
 So, you may want to visit a pro colorist and bring pics outlining what you want.
 A colorist will be able to skillfully bring your one-of-a-kind copper, bronze, or rose gold shade to life.

 This modern take on red hair is anything but boring.

 If you have fair skin…go with a penny-inspired color.
 A brownish copper can help brighten your face and make for a sophisticated chic look when paired with an angular cut and pale skin.

 If you have medium skin…opt for a bright copper that can help light up your face and make your favorite features stand out.
 Keep strands darker at the roots to make color seem richer and avoid hair that looks like a single tone.
 Stick with short or medium length hair to help keep your vibrant mane looking mature.

 If you have olive skin…skip brown tones, which can make skin appear sallow.
 Instead, try adding copper highlights to almost black locks.
 The touch of metal can add warmth and shine so that your color doesn’t fall flat.

 If you have tan skin…try a copper base color with strawberry blonde highlights added throughout.
 Adding lightened pieces to your mane can make your metallic shade seem more natural and effortless.
 The strawberry blonde and copper combo is perfect for going faux ginger, in a modern way.

 If you have dark skin...dye your hair a deep copper.
 This dark metallic is a subtle way to adopt the copper-hued hair trend and can look incredibly flattering against a dark skin tone.